wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

 ##### 17 Marriage of persons under 16 years of age

-*   (1) A marriage licence shall not be issued by any Registrar and no marriage shall be solemnized by any Registrar or marriage celebrant if either of the persons intending marriage is under the age of 16 years on the date of the notice of the intended marriage given under [section 23][29].
+*   (1) A marriage licence shall not be issued by any Registrar and no marriage shall be solemnised by any Registrar or marriage celebrant if either of the persons intending marriage is under the age of 16 years on the date of the notice of the intended marriage given under [section 23][29].

     (2) No marriage shall be void by reason only of an infringement of the provisions of this section.

-    Compare: 1939 No 39 [s 41][112]
+    Compare: 1939 No 39 [s 41][113]

-    Section 17(1): amended, on 1 January 1977, by [section 2(1)][104] of the Marriage Amendment Act 1976 (1976 No 8).
+    Section 17(1): amended, on 1 January 1977, by [section 2(1)][105] of the Marriage Amendment Act 1976 (1976 No 8).

 ##### 18 Consent to marriage of minors

-*   (1) If either of the parties to an intended marriage is a minor, the Registrar shall not issue a licence authorizing the marriage or solemnize the marriage unless it has been consented to in accordance with this section.
+*   (1) If either of the parties to an intended marriage is a minor, the Registrar shall not issue a licence authorising the marriage or solemnise the marriage unless it has been consented to in accordance with this section.

     (2) Subject to the provisions of this section, consents to the marriage of a minor shall be obtained in accordance with the following provisions: